puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 To get started setting up the Quest Guide website, you'll need to download and install Puppet Labs' Apache module from the Forge.
 (If you're offline or behind a firewall, check the aside below for instructions on using the cached version of the module.)

-{% fact %}
-If you like, check out the module's [page on the Forge](http://forge.puppetlabs.com/puppetlabs/apache) to see details and documentation.
-{% endfact %}

 The `apache` module gives you everything you need to automate installing, configuring, and starting an Apache webserver.
 In your terminal, enter the following command to install the module:

 	puppet module install puppetlabs-apache

 {% aside Offline? %}
-We've cached the required modules on the Learning VM.
-If you don't have internet access, run the following terminal commands instead of using the `puppet module` tool:
+If you don't have internet access, run the following terminal commands to used a cached version of the module:

 	cd /etc/puppetlabs/puppet/modules